Information & Statistics

 Did you know?

-NAWMA offers residents and people working with residents, free tours of its facilities throughout the year.
+NAWMA offers residents and people working with residents from its constituent councils, free tours of its facilities throughout the year.

 A wide variety of items that can’t be recycled via the yellow-lid recycling bin can be recycled at NAWMA’s two Resource Recovery Centres, for example liquid paint, x-rays, used cooking oil and electronic waste.

-Free trailer hire is available for residents of Salisbury and Playford councils to use in conjunction with a hard waste drop-off voucher.
+Free trailer hire is available for residents of NAWMA’s constituent councils to use in conjunction with a hard waste drop-off service.

 In 2018, NAWMA’s Material Recovery Facility (MRF) won a Local Government Professionals Australia award for ‘Excellence in Environmental Leadership and Sustainability’.

-NAWMA recently secured grant funding for a paper and plastics detecting robot to enhance recovery of material at its MRF.
+NAWMA is installing a paper and plastics detecting robot to enhance recovery of material at its MRF.